krajasekhar015/expense-docker/readme-files/docker-best-practices.md

 - **Volumes:** Use Docker volumes to persist data outside of the container’s filesystem, ensuring data is not lost when the container is removed or updated.
 - **Bind Mounts:** Use bind mounts for development to sync code changes in real-time.

+**14. Automated Builds and CI/CD Integration**

+- **CI/CD Pipelines:** Integrate Docker builds into your CI/CD pipelines to automate testing, building, and deployment of images.
+- **Automated Tests:** Write and run automated tests to validate your Docker images before deploying them.

+**15. Documentation and Comments**

+- **Document Dockerfiles:** Comment and document your Dockerfiles to explain the purpose of each instruction, making it easier for others to understand and maintain.

+**Other Best Practices**
+These are other best practices we can take care of at orchestration level

 **10. Limit Container Resources**